 Types of Credit Cards

-Credit cards comes with unique offerings and benefits, and in various styles:
+Credit cards come with unique offerings and benefits, and in various styles:

 - Balance Transfer Credit Card: A balance transfer credit card comes with an introductory interest rate and often, a lower fee on balance credit card transfers.